 - The following supporting documents must be sent separately and cannot be uploaded to the online application:

 - Official GRE and TOEFL scores should be sent from ETS electronically to the Office of Admissions using FSU School code 5219.
-Test scores must be 5 years or less.
+Test scores must be from within 5 years of the time of application.
 We recommend that you take the GRE no later than 4-6 weeks before the deadline to ensure we receive the scores by the application deadline.

-- One copy of all official transcripts sent to the school of Communication Science and Disorders.
+- One copy of all official transcripts must be sent to the School of Communication Science and Disorders if they have not been previously sent to CSDCAS for official evaluation.

 - The address for submitting transcripts is: 201 W. Bloxham, Tallahassee, FL 32306-1200 (The online application may ask you to send your transcripts to the University but in order for us to receive your document by the application deadline, please send it to this address.
 We will forward the official copy to the Office of Admissions.)